GROUP SHOW #9 on view until 22 May

 Here, abstraction is not treated as a mere stylistic device but as a way of thinking.
 The works explore absence and intensity, rhythm and silence, structure and dissolution.
 Abstraction becomes a poetic resistance to the definitive – an invitation to dwell within ambiguity.
 Art, in this sense, opens a space for the unspeakable, the ungraspable, the deeply felt.

-We warmly invite you to the opening and to explore this polyphonic space with us.
+We warmly invite you to explore this polyphonic space with us.
 This exhibition stands as a testament to the vitality of the contemporary art scene – experimental, discursive, and profoundly open.
 It is a celebration of art not as an answer, but as a question.

 GROUP SHOW #9